 The most important feature that you will find at Phantom 3 is the camera.
 It takes high-quality photos and the videos are HD.
 This is a feature that is hard to find even if you have a drone that is more expensive.

 The 3-axis gimbal holds the camera safely in place and the videos are smooth and sometimes even better than the videos from Solo.
 This also depends on the person who controls the drone and how much experience they have in flight.
-Also, it depends on which of the Phantom 3 series model you choose, and for you to make a better idea, we have a perfect article that talks about all the models from this great series.
+Also, it depends on which of the Phantom 3 series model you choose, and for you to make a better idea, we have a perfect article about all the models from this great series.